chicklightning/the_light_mod/README.md

 ====================
 So far, the implemented list of items includes:
 	- Full set of Quartz armor and appropriate recipes
+	- Full set of Obsidian armor and appropriate recipes
 	- Obsidian sword with appropriate recipe
 	- Quartz sword with approriate recipe
 	- Blessed Quartz Sword